Hawboldt Environmental Studies Bursary

 The recipient of this bursary will

-Be graduating from a high school (or equivalency) in the Annapolis River watershed in the year of award.
+Be graduating from a high school (or equivalency) in the Annapolis River watershed in the year of the award.

 Be enrolled and attend post-secondary studies (e.g. College or University) related to environmental studies/science in September following high school graduation.